fredhutchio/cozy-shell/shell-scripting.md

 For example, we might want to substitute in the value of `COLOR` as so:

 ```
-$ COLOR="blue"; echo "Let's paint the wall $COLORish"
+$ COLOR="blue"; echo "Let's paint the house $COLORish"
 ```

-Instead of getting the output "Let's paint the wall blueish", the shell interprets `COLORish` as its own variable, which isn't defined.
+Instead of getting the output "Let's paint the house blueish", the shell interprets `COLORish` as its own variable, which isn't defined.

 The right syntax is `${VARIABLE}otherstuff`:

 ```
-$ COLOR="blue"; echo "Let's paint the wall ${COLOR}ish"
+$ COLOR="blue"; echo "Let's paint the house ${COLOR}ish"
-Let's paint the wall blueish
+Let's paint the house blueish
 $
 ```